 Create and reinforce new habits to reset your mind

 Achieving something big means changing your behaviors.
 What you did yesterday and the day before might not have helped you get to your goal, but what you do today and tomorrow can.
-Reinforcing new, positive habits starts with repeating them day in, day out.
+Reinforcing new, positive habits starts with repeating them day in and day out.
 The more consistent you are, the more chance you have of succeeding.